Impact of endocrine disruptors on our lives

 Examples of diseases caused by endocrine disruptors are:

-- Various types of cancer (chemical deodorants have been shown to play a significant role in breast cancer)
+- Various types of cancer (chemical deodorants have been shown to be a major contributor to breast cancer)

 - Endometriosis